gerar231/GitUp/README.md

 ## Download GitUp

-Simply download the runnable program at https://www.dropbox.com/sh/6b9m3x3yx5ewmla/AACQUobVn7HXC8kURkqPk56Da?dl=0 to an easily accessible place on your system, and you’re good to go!
+Simply download the repository at https://github.com/gerar231/GitUp/ and follow the build instructions.
+Then, navigate to GitUp/src/main/python/gui on your command line and type 'python3 gui.py'!
+Now, GitUp is running!

 ## System Requirements